kubernetes/enhancements/keps/sig-architecture/917-go-modules/README.md

 * Move aggregated `Godeps/LICENSES` file to `vendor/LICENSES` (and ensure it is packaged correctly in build artifacts)
 * Remove `Godeps.json` files from `kubernetes/kubernetes` and staging component directories.
 With the change to go modules, the only use for these is as a hint to non-module-based downstream consumers of the published staging components.
-* Remove the custom `Godeps` fork from `kubernetes/kubernetes`
+* Remove the custom `Godeps` fork from `kubernetes/kubernetes`.
-* Remove all other `Godeps` references in scripts, comments, and configurations files
+* Remove all other `Godeps` references in scripts, comments, and configurations files.
+* _Update (June 2021)_: Remove the `Godeps` directory for all staging component directories.
+This completely removes Godeps from `kubernetes/kubernetes`.

 ## Design Details